LifeofSwervo/Java/Book notes/Murach's Java Programming (6th Edition)/Section 1 - Essential Concepts and skills/Chapter 11/Chapter 11 - Section 1.md

 *- The 2nd examples shows a Product class that implements the Printable interface.*
 - The first few statements declare the variables followed by the creation of the Product.
 - The body of the Product class implements the print() method that's created in the Printable Interface.
 *- The 3rd example that a Product object that implements the Printable interface can be stored in a variable of the Printable type.
-This means an object created from the Product class showin in this figure is bnoth a Product object and a Printable object.
+This means an object created from the Product class shown in this figure is both a Product object and a Printable object.
 Resulting in it being able to be used anywhere a printing object is.*

 ## Interfaces compared to abstract classes
 *- This example shows the similarities and differences of abstract classes and interfaces.*